-In the state of Rhode Island DUI checkpoints are legal.
-These stops also known as “mobile checkpoints” or “roadblocks” are traffic stops not instigated by individual suspicions.
+In the state of Rhode Island, DUI checkpoints are legal.
+These stops, also known as “mobile checkpoints” or “roadblocks” are traffic stops not instigated by individual suspicions.
 While the locations of the roadblocks are supposed to be random, you can check where and when they are active on sites including Roadblock.org and DUIblock.com.

 Technically, the Constitution states an officer of the law must have probable cause to conduct a traffic stop.
 However, the U.S. Supreme Court ruled that the “degree of intrusion” resulting from sobriety checkpoints does not exceed the danger drunk drivers pose on the road.
 Therefore, DUI checkpoints are an exception to search and seizure provisions outlined in the U.S. Constitution.

 The National Highway Safety Transportation Board created guidelines for officers when conducting these sobriety roadblocks.
-Additionally, the state of Rhode Island has its guidelines police officers must follow.
+Additionally, the state of Rhode Island has guidelines that police officers must follow.
 One of the provisions for these checkpoints is the advertisement of checkpoint locations ahead of time.

 Every checkpoint must operate according to a plan defined ahead of time.
-It is illegal to target certain vehicles to stop at a checkpoint.
+It is illegal to target specific vehicles to stop at a checkpoint.
 In fact, even selecting cars “at random” is unconstitutional.
 If the officers are operating the checkpoint practice with any discretion regarding which vehicles they stop, the sobriety checkpoint breaches the constitutional rights of the drivers.
 In this case, the sobriety checkpoint is invalid.

 There are certain guidelines that police must follow when deciding who to check.
 These guidelines come from previous DUI cases.
 The state must adhere to these guidelines while conducting DUI checkpoints: